Tim Robertson launched The Field Engineer community at the end of 2021.

 Offer the best career learning platform to our members from free information in blogs and specialist forums, to a complete online learning platform where engineers can learn and gain professional career qualifications.

-As members gain more experience, they can join our Managers Group and give back to the community that supported them as they were starting out.
+As members gain more experience, they can join our Managers and Directors Groups and give back to the community that supported them as they were starting out.